canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 ## Add authorisation rules via ACLs for the client

-In order to add authorisation rules for the mTLS client, first save the broker's connection information and configuration path into some environment variables:
+To add authorisation rules for the mTLS client, first save the broker's connection information and configuration path into some environment variables:

 ```bash
 BROKER_IP=$(juju show-unit kafka/0 --format json | jq -r '."kafka/0"."public-address"')